 2.7 Slot / 2.75 Slot Graphics Cards

-A graphics card with 2.7 or 2.75 slot design blocks almost three slots on the motherboard and in most of the times, even on the computer case.
-These graphics cards come with either two or three full sized brackets at the rear.
-Generally, the high-end graphics cards from AIBs come with 2.7 or 2.75 slot design but there are some mid-range cards too with single fan from EVGA that’s sports 2.75 slot design.
+A graphics card with 2.7 or 2.75 slot design blocks almost three slots on the motherboard and most of the time, even on the computer case.
+These graphics cards come with either two or three full-sized brackets at the rear.
+Generally, the high-end graphics cards from AIBs come with 2.7 or 2.75 slot design but there are some mid-range cards too with a single fan from EVGA that sports 2.75 slot design.
 Almost all the 2.7 / 2.75 slot graphics cards come with dual fan or triple fans but some single fan 2.75 cards exist too and one such example is EVGA GeForce GTX 1660 Ti XC BLACK GAMING.
 A 2.75-slot graphics card is around 55mm to 59mm in width.

 These 2.75 slot cards come with a fatter heatsink and are also heavier and longer than other cards.
 To fit these cards, you need a spacious mid-tower case or a super-tower case and to prevent them from sagging, you can use a GPU Brace support.
 These cards offer better cooling performance compared to their dual slot variants or reference models.

 Note: Low profile graphics cards do not come with 2.75 slot design.

 Triple Slot Graphics Cards [3-Slot GPUs]